 #1: Use the Same Type of Batteries for All Your Gear

-Whenever possible, try to choose gear that uses the same size of batteries.
+Whenever possible, choose gear that uses the same size of batteries.
 For example, my headlamps, UV water filter, and emergency radio all use AAA batteries.
-If one piece of critical gear dies and I can’t recharge, then I can just take the batteries from another device to use in it.
+If one piece of critical gear dies and I can’t recharge, I can take the batteries from another device.

 #2: Never Mix and Match Batteries

 You shouldn’t use different types of batteries together, such as NiMH with NiMH LSD batteries.
-Even if the batteries are the same chemistry, you shouldn’t mix different capacities.
-Some say not even to mix and match different brands – even if they are the same type and capacity.
+You shouldn’t mix different capacities even if the batteries are the same chemistry.
+Some say not to mix and match different brands – even if they are the same type and capacity.

 #3: Get a Good Charger

 Even good rechargeable batteries are susceptible to overheating and overcharge.
 Unfortunately, almost all rechargeables come with really cheap chargers.
-Invest in a smart charger that can let you know what the actual charge is and stops charging when full or at a certain temperature.
+Invest in a smart charger that lets you know the actual charge and stops charging when full or at a specific temperature.
 Otherwise, you won’t get the full lifespan of the batteries.

 #4: Store Batteries Properly

 Batteries need to be stored in a cool, dry place.
 Their ends should never be allowed to touch each other or metal.
 Certain batteries should be stored at a specific charge level.
-For more on this, read my post on How to Store Batteries Properly.
+For more, read my post on How to Store Batteries Properly.